-Bacopa Literary Review 2017 submissions included "flash story," a genre we'll continue in our 2018 edition.
-"Flash" can include creative nonfiction, memoir, fiction or a combination of these genres in 750 words or less, including micro-flash which might consist of 250 words or even fewer.
+Bacopa Literary Review 2017 submissions included "flash story," which can include creative nonfiction, memoir, fiction or a combination of these genres in 750 words or less, including micro-flash which might consist of 250 words or even fewer.

 The criteria I look for in a flash story submission include these:

 - Creative nonfiction, memoir, fiction, or a combination of these genres

 - Tiny plot or character driven

 - Compression: almost every word counts or carries meaning

 - Consistency of tense and point of view

 - Fresh expressions without the use of cliches

 - Riveting language or language that moves the reader